Pemberton & District Initiative Fund (PDIF)

 How to Apply

-Option 1: Applicants can complete the online application form and submit electronically.
+Option 1: Applicants can complete and submit the online application form electronically.

 Online PDIF Grant Application Form